 Over the past few decades, attitudes toward LGBTIQ have significantly changed in many parts of the world.
-LGBTIQ have advocated and obtained recognition of their human rights, such as the right to non-discrimination and the right to private and family life.
-However, some countries have faced a rise in homophobia and others have failed to decriminalise or have further criminalised sexual orientation, gender identity and gender expression.
-It is in this context that some LGBTIQ persons
+LGBTIQ have advocated and obtained recognition of their human rights, such as

-&lt;sup>15 UNHCR, UNHCR guidelines on international protection No. 9, 23 October 2012, url, pp. 4-5
+15 UNHCR, UNHCR guidelines on international protection No. 9, 23 October 2012, url, pp. 4-5

-&lt;sup>16 EP, European Parliament resolution of 4 February 2014 on the Roadmap against homophobia and discrimination on grounds of sexual orientation and gender identity (P7\TA(2014)0062), 4 February 2014, url
+16 EP, European Parliament resolution of 4 February 2014 on the Roadmap against homophobia and discrimination on grounds of sexual orientation and gender identity (P7_TA(2014)0062), 4 February 2014, url